 2018 – 2020

 The font of the second word was changed to Galano Grotesque.
 Consequently, it became the same orange as the “Nickelodeon” brand inscription.
-The new design can be seen in trailers for several films, including “Wonder Park” (where it appeared for the first time) and “Playing with Fire.”
+The new design can be seen in trailers for several films, including “Wonder Park” (where it first appeared) and “Playing with Fire.”

 2020 – today

 In 2020, Nickelodeon Movies updated the visual design of its opening title sequence with the involvement of designer Nathan Love.
-The new version first appeared in The SpongeBob Movie: Sponge on the Run trailer.
+The new version first appeared in the trailer for The SpongeBob Movie: Sponge on the Run.
 The word “Nickelodeon” is rendered in the brand’s traditional soft typeface and signature orange, emphasizing continuity with the company’s history.

 The lower part of the name, “Movies,” introduces an entirely new approach.
 The letters are styled in a loose, handwritten script, presented in a neon green tone with a subtle dark outline.
 This design adds warmth and friendliness, creating an emotional connection with the channel’s young audience.

-Using an italic handwritten font gives the design an informal and approachable tone, fitting for children’s and family-oriented content.
+Using an italic handwriting font gives the design an informal, approachable tone, which fits children’s and family-oriented content.
 The result is a cohesive, vibrant, and fresh visual identity that aligns with the spirit and character of Nickelodeon’s films.

 Font and Colors